Maslinin/Consyzer/README.md

 2. Consyzer logs and excludes from analysis any files that are not ECMA-355 assemblies;
 3. Consyzer analyzes the remaining ECMA assemblies for the presence of P/Invoke calls;
 4. Consyzer analyzes each found P/Invoke method and checks whether the corresponding native libraries exist in the system;
-5. Consyzer generates a report based on the analysis results in one or more formats (Console, CSV, JSON), depending on the configuration;
+5. Consyzer generates a report based on the analysis results in one or more formats depending on the configuration;
 6. Consyzer returns an exit code indicating the specific analysis result, which also enables you to handle analysis incidents in accordance with your requirements.

 ## Analysis Results